 The COVID-19 pandemic disrupted our lives and business, forcing significant changes in the way we work, shop, and interact.
 Many of those changes are likely to continue.
-So, as we prepare for a new year, what digital transformation trends should companies look forward to in 2022?
+So, as we prepare ourselves for the future, what digital transformation trends should companies look forward to in 2022?

-Before we get to that, let’s clear up what types of digital transformation trends we’re reviewing.
+Before we get to that, let’s clear up why digital transformation is important and what types of digital transformation trends we’re reviewing.
 We’re not talking about what technologies will change the future in the coming year.